-The poet Al Purdy’s iconic A-frame cottage in Ameliasburgh, Prince Edward County, Ont., where he wrote many of his famous poems, is having an open house on Sept.
-22 and 23, from 10 a.m. to 4 p.m. each day.
-For more info, go to alpurdy.ca.
+The poet Al Purdy’s iconic A-frame cottage, where he wrote many of his famous poems, is in Ameliasburgh, Prince Edward County, Ont.
 This article, by Purdy’s good friend George Bowering, first appeared in our May 2011 issue.

 I will arise and go now, and go to Innisfree / And a small cabin build there, of clay and wattles made